kiataj/ngTMAs-radiomics/README.md

 ## Classifier

-We use a neural network with one hidden layer and drop-out as the classifier.
+We use a multilayer preceptron (MLP) with one hidden layer and drop-out as the classifier.